nycksw/ocd/README.md

 A minimalistic dotfile-management workflow using a bare repository and `$HOME` as the [work tree](https://git-scm.com/docs/git-worktree).
 By setting `showUntrackedFiles no`, the `status` command only shows intentionally staged files for commits.
 The `excludesFile` and pre-commit hook prevent accidentally adding secrets/junk.
 A shell alias makes everything seamless. (`ocd status`, `ocd add`, `ocd commit`, ...)

 Deploying everything to a new machine is a one-liner.
-No tangle of symlinks, no wrappers, no depdendencies, just Git.
+No tangle of symlinks, no wrappers, no dedendencies, just Git.

 **Important**: Using a remote repo containing existing dotfiles will overwrite your local files.
 Back up anything important first.